-They head back to the castle around sunset.
+They headed back to the castle around sunset.
 Isobel, who hadn’t Cheered since that morning, charmed Tristan (she was glad he asked because he’d grow sullen otherwise), but not until after he’d given Laurel another (bringing her up to three that day).
 Isobel opted out of a second.
 She’d only had sweets and Butterbeer all day, and was afraid that she’d lose track of her portions at supper again.

 “Oh, by the way,” Emily said, when they were nearly to the gates, “do you guys want to give me money for tobacco and things?
 I’m writing my brother tonight.”

 The other three started digging in their pockets, measuring out gold, and specifying quantities and brands.